Oghma-Infinium/Ascensio/README.md

 The English Steam version of Skyrim is the only supported version.
 I understand that this may be frustrating for non-English speaking users or users with the GOG versions, but due to the core file differences between the different versions, I am only able to support one game version.

  1. Right click on your Skyrim in Steam
- 2. Click *Properties*
+ 2. Click `Properties`
- 3. Click *Language*
+ 3. Click the drop down box next to `Language`
- 4. Set the Language to English.
+ 4. Set the language to English.

 ---